 I calculated my carbon footprint using this online calculator and las year my personal earth Overshoot Day was July 6th (we would need 2 Earths if everyone had my lifestyle ooopsies).
 This year my EOD is October 9th and we would “””only””” need 1.3 Earths.
 I know it’s not perfect yet, but a little progress is better than nothing, isn’t it?

 So come, let me show you how I reduced my carbon footprint and how you can do it too.

-These tips are easy, free, and they help you save the planet.
-It can’t get better than this.
+These tips are easy, budget-friendly, and they help you save the planet.
+Things can’t get better than this.

 National Geographic and NASA have agreed that my apartment is the 3rd coldest place on earth.

 In case you don’t know, I live in Bulgaria.
 Where winters are HARD for a Mediterranean soul like mine.